 - WordPress – The most recommended platform for business websites.
 Using WordPress is completely free; you only need to pay for website hosting.

 - Wix – An easy to use website builder with readily available templates.
 It’s free to use, but also has paid subscriptions ranging from $5 to $25 for additional features.

 - Shopify – The most recommended platform for businesses that need an ecommerce website.
 Shopify has monthly plans that can cost you $10 to $100, depending on the features you want for your website.
 The overall website development cost will also depend on the agency who builds your Shopify site.

 - Custom Build – Could be anything from PHP based frameworks, to NodeJS, Ruby on Rails and other programming languages.
 If your project is basic and doesn’t need a lot of heavy lifting, we recommend sticking to the formers.

 Your website will always be a work in progress, meaning it will require consistent maintenance.
 This is why you also need to consider how much it will cost you to maintain a website.
 This may include:

 Your website will always be

 - Troubleshooting – When an update to your site suddenly causes it to crash, you need to know what to do and you need to be prepared.
 Part of this is having a backup system that allows you to restore any data in case your website crashes.
 Some companies offer website maintenance ranging from $50 to $350 per month, and this depends on the technical services you need.

-- Updating plugins – If you want to improve certain features of your website, you’ll need to add update some plugins.
+- Updating plugins – If you want to improve certain features of your website, you’ll need to add or update some plugins.
 While there are thousands of free plugins available for WordPress sites, you may want to invest a few bucks for premium plugins so you can maximize their features.